bobbydeluxe/LumenFNF/README.md

 - no mobile support (and not planned)
 - only works on windows (maybe just use wine on linux/mac)
 - some leftovers might still be lurking, beware
+- without the base fnf content modpack your game will crash if you zoom out too much on the character editor

 ## license